Business Law (LAW) (LBS)

 LBS 942 - Wills Trusts and Estates

 This course examines the various methods by which property is transferred at death.
 Topics covered include: 1. the law of intestacy; 2. wills, including the interpretation of wills, the formalities of execution and revocation, testamentary capacity, and undue influence; 3. will substitutes, such as inter vivos gifts and joint tenancies; and 4. trusts, including modification and termination, administration, and the rights and interests of beneficiaries and creditors.
 The course will also examine the inheritance rights of surviving spouses and children, and special considerations regarding health care directives and living wills.
 The estate, gift and income tax provisions of the Internal Revenue Code affecting gratuitous property transfers will be reviewed in limited detail.
-Eligibility: Open to 2Ls and 3Ls.
-This course is recommended for taking the bar exam.
-Grading: see syllabus.
+Open to all students after their first year and is recommended for taking the bar exam.
 This course cannot be taken for an S/U grade.

 LBS 943 - Securities Regulation: Public and Private Securities Markets

-This course will introduce students to U.S. securities regulation, with a particular focus on the securities regulation issues faced by startup companies.
-This course will provide a detailed look at startups and their securities regulatory environment, including coverage of both private and public securities markets.
-In broad categories, this course will cover: (a) the Securities Act of 1933 and the Securities Exchange Act of 1934; (b) the basic principles of securities law; (c) private securities offerings; (d) initial public offerings and public securities offerings; (e) deal mechanics and documentation; (f) disclosure; (g) securities regulation liabilities (e.g., antifraud provisions and insider trading); (h) state securities regulation; (i) secondary trading of securities; and (j) significant regulatory reforms such as the Sarbanes-Oxley Act and the JOBS Act.
-While primarily a law course, this course will also include significant business, economic and finance elements (although a background in those areas is not necessary).
-It is not possible to be a competent securities regulation lawyer without understanding those business, economic and finance elements.
-This course qualifies for the upper-level writing requirement.
-Eligibility: Open to all except 1Ls.
-Prerequisites: Successful completion of, or current enrollment in, Business Associations.
-Students who have not satisfied the prerequisite, but have a business-related background, may seek a waiver from the professor..
-Course format: lecture.
-Grading: other (see syllabus), 100%.
-Course has an ungraded component or practicum.
-This course may be taken for an S/U grade.
+This course introduces students to U.S. securities regulation, with a focus on the issues faced by startup companies.
+The course provides a detailed look at startups and their securities regulatory including both private and public securities transactions.
+The course covers: the Securities Act of 1933; the Securities Exchange Act of 1934; the basic principles of securities law; private securities offerings; initial public offerings and other public securities offerings; basic corporate finance; securities regulation liabilities (e.g., antifraud provisions and insider trading); state securities regulation; secondary trading of securities; and significant regulatory reforms.
+While primarily a law course, this course also includes significant business, economic and finance elements (although a background in those areas is not necessary).

 LBS 946 - In-House Counsel

-This course focuses on the unique aspects of working as a lawyer within a corporation.
-Practice in this setting (whether as the sole in-house lawyer or one of several hundred in a global company) can be intellectually challenging and personally and professionally fulfilling.
+This course focuses on the unique aspects of working as an employed lawyer within an organization.
+Practice in this setting (whether as the sole in-house lawyer or one of several hundred lawyers around the world) can be intellectually challenging as well as personally and professionally fulfilling.
 In-house practice can also involve issues and risks which are different from practicing law in a firm.
-This course covers the role and function of in-house lawyers; how legal departments can be organized and effectively managed; retaining and working with outside counsel; and special ethical and policy challenges for in-house counsel, including compliance; attorney-client privilege; ethical dilemmas; and prosecutions of in-house attorneys.
-Eligibility: Open to all except 1Ls.
-Course format: lecture.
-Grading: other (see syllabus), 100%.
-This course may be taken for an S/U grade.
+Students will learn about the role and function of in-house lawyers; how to understand and analyze how legal departments within organizations are organized and managed; how to decide whether, and how, to retain and work effectively with outside counsel; and how to recognize, analyze, and deal with special ethical and policy challenges for in-house counsel, including compliance, attorney-client privilege, ethical dilemmas, as well as government prosecution of in-house attorneys.

 LBS 947 - Business Associations